 - Final OTU tables in text, BIOM and STAMP formats (from open-ref. picking at 97% [Bact./Arch./ITS] or 98% [Euk.])

-- FASTA file of representative sequences (one per OTU)
+- FASTA file of representative sequences (one per OTU) and corresponding tree file

 - Taxonomic assignment files at various levels (ex: phylum, genus, etc.)